sscollis/fsc/README.md

     ./fsc < blasius.inp

-See `stab/thesis` for more details.
+See `stab/thesis` for more details including linear stability analysis for this flow.

 ## Notes: